Elon, North Carolina

-That is strange.
-Most of the time when we get angry, it is not because the Holy Spirit comes on us, it is because our sin nature comes on us, our flesh.
+Anger can also be sinful.
+Most of the time when we get angry, it is not because the Holy Spirit comes on us, it is because our sin nature (our flesh) comes on us.
 Anger can be a work of the flesh.
-How do you know the difference?
+How do you know when anger is sinful?

 When anger is sinful, it is uncontrolled.
 It controls you.
 You do not control it.
 That kind of anger does not come from the Holy Spirit because self control is a fruit of the Spirit (Galatians 5:23).
 When anger is sinful, it is excessive.

 If you want to see sinful anger, you just need to watch the news every night.
 People on the street are protesting the death of George Floyd.
 Anger over racial injustice in the 1960s.
 It was combined with self control.
 The protests during the time of Martin Luther King were peaceful and nonviolent.